rossumur/esp_8_bit/README.md

            -

 ```
+Compiler used was Arduino V1.8.13
+ESP32 library newer than 1.0.4 might have issues when compiling the SMS emulator.
-Before you compile the sketch you have a few choices/options (in src/config.h):
+Before you compile the sketch you have a few choices/options (in config.h):
 ```
 // Choose one of the video standards: PAL, NTSC
 #define VIDEO_STANDARD NTSC